Scientific-Computing-Lab/MLography/README.md

 2. **Shape Anomaly**: impurities of an non-symmetric shapes are considerd anomalous.
 2. **Area Anomaly**: locating and quantifying areas of anomalous impurities.

+# Request

+If you found these codes useful for your research, please consider citing MLography

 # Instructions
 ## Running